waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WALL**: Impassable.
 (Verified)
 - **WARP_CARPET_DOWN**: Traversable warp.
 Requires pressing 'Down' on the tile to activate.
 (Verified)
 - **WARP_CARPET_LEFT**: Traversable warp.
 Requires pressing 'Left' while standing on the tile to activate.
 (Verified at 4,2 on Route 32)
 - **WARP_CARPET_RIGHT**: Traversable warp.
-Mechanic is currently unknown.
-Tests of pressing 'Right' on the tile (at 3,43 on Route 32 and 13,20 on RuinsOfAlphOutside), stepping on/off, pressing 'A' (at 3,43 on Route 32 and 13,20 on RuinsOfAlphOutside), and stepping onto the tile from the left (at 3,42 on Route 32 and 13,20 on RuinsOfAlphOutside) have all failed.
+Mechanic is currently unconfirmed, but likely requires pressing 'Right' on the tile to activate, similar to how WARP_CARPET_LEFT works.
 - **WATER**: Impassable.
 (Verified by pathing attempts)
 - **WINDOW**: Impassable.
 (Verified)